miguelangelo78/ScrapBook/README.md

 ```

-NOTE: Since this library doesn't use Facebook's API, it must use a headless browser for scraping the data.
+**Note:** Since this library doesn't use Facebook's API, it must use a headless browser for scraping the data.
 It could use JSoup but Facebook is mostly made out of Javascript code and I needed a headless browser to execute it.
 Because of this, it might take some time to fetch a single user.
 This means this library would be ideal for a bot to continuously crawl Facebook as time goes on, and not to fetch 100 users extremely fast in less than 30 seconds.